By Dr. Dimitri Karalis

 CONSTRUCTIVE THOUGHTS

-1. Pure thoughts lead to temperance and self-control that ends up with mental and spiritual tranquillity.
+1. Pure thoughts lead to temperance and self-control that ends up with mental and spiritual tranquility.

 2. Courageous, confidant and decisive thoughts, lead to initiative, leadership, trust and economical independence.